wp-plugins/smart-donations/readme.txt

 Want to see a demo? check out the video tutorials here: http://rednao.com/tutorials.htm

- With smart donations you can create different styles of donations, you can add them in a post or sidebar easily.
+ With this plugin you can create different styles of donations, you can add them in a post or sidebar easily.
 Currently it supports paypal, wepay and five different styles of donations:

  *  **Classic Donation**.- The classic paypal or wepay button, When The user clicks the button he will be directed to the paypal/wepay page and he will define how much he want to donate there.
+(Paypal or wepay)

  *  **TextBox Donation**.- A paypal or wepay button with a text box so the donators can pick right away how much they want to donate.
+(Paypal or wepay)

  * **Three Buttons Donation**.- Three donation buttons (they dont have to be paypal buttons, you can customize them) each one with a different amounts (that you define) so the donators can donate with one click.
+(Paypal or wepay)

  *  **Slider Donation**.- This has an slider that the user can scroll to donate more or less money (you define the minimun and maximun amount), it also has a happy face that gets happier or not that happy depending on the donation amount.
+(Paypal or wepay)

  * **Forms**.- You need to ask something to the donors? then Forms donations is the way to go, you can create a custom form the way you want it (you can add text boxes, drop downs, checkboxes etc).
 Once you get a donation you will get an email with all that information.
+(Paypal only)

 PayPal also support IPN notifications so you can keep track of all the donations, you can show a goal meter or analize how well you have been doing in a period of time.